jspinak/brobot/docs/docs/pattern-creation-tools.md

 ## Pattern Creation Workflow

 ### Step 1: Choose Your Tool
-1. **For best results**: Use Windows Snipping Tool or SikuliX IDE
+1. **For best results**: Use OS native screenshot tools
+   - Windows: Windows Snipping Tool (Win+Shift+S)
+   - macOS: Built-in screenshot (Cmd+Shift+4)
+   - Linux: GNOME Screenshot or Spectacle
-2. **For automation**: Wait for Brobot FFmpeg Tool release
+2. **For testing patterns**: Use Brobot Pattern Capture Tool
-3. **If you have existing patterns**: Check their resolution and adjust configuration
+3. **If you have existing patterns**: Test their match rates and consider recapturing with native tools

 ### Step 2: Capture Patterns
 1. Ensure your display is at the target resolution